zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/ingress-resources/basic-configuration.md

 The Ingress resource only allows you to use basic NGINX features -- host and path-based routing and TLS termination.
 Advanced features like rewriting the request URI or inserting additional response headers are available through annotations.
 See the [Advanced Configuration with Annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations) doc.

+The Ingress Controller generates NGINX configuration by executing a template file that contains configuration options.
+These options are set via the Ingress resource and the Ingress Controller's ConfigMap.
+Advanced NGINX users who require more control over the generated NGINX configurations can use snippets to insert raw NGINX config.
+See [Advanced Configuration with Snippets](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-snippets) for more information.
+Additionally, it is possible to customize the template.
+See [Custom Templates](/nginx-ingress-controller/configuration/global-configuration/custom-templates/) for instructions.